notoriousno/klein-basics/basic_routes_vars.rst

 Return Types
 ------------

-Klein accepts ``bytes``, ASCII encoded string, a Twisted Resource, or Renderable.
+Klein accepts ``bytes``, ASCII encoded string, a Twisted Resource, Twisted Renderable, or Deferred objects as return types.
+Ensure the route functions only return one of these types.

 Request Methods